 There are plenty of methods you can use to get rid of aphids in your garden.
-Some of them are completely organic, relying on natural substances (orange extract, for example) that repel aphids.
+Some of them are completely organic, relying on natural substances (such as orange extract) that repel aphids.

-Spray Plants with Water, Dish Soap, and Alcohol to Control Aphids
+Spray Plants With Water & Dish Soap Or Alcohol To Control Aphids

 If you don’t like the idea of soap and/or alcohol in your garden, you can try a mixture of water with cayenne pepper as a means of repelling aphids from plants.